dinomask/Angels_Mortals_bot/README.md

 Calling 'Angels' & 'Mortals' too mainstream for you?
 Change them in the os.environ 'ANGEL_ALIAS' or 'MORTAL_ALIAS' to something else!\
 _(Special thanks to Kingston Kuan for this idea)_

-### If you only want a single bot purely for the anonymous messaging
+### If you somehow only want a single bot
 Run bot.py instead.

 The files: **bot.py**, **config.py**, and **messages.py** are meant solely for the single bot and can be deleted if you only want the dual bot functionality.

-Most of the code for the single bot is from **Kingston Kuan** (I have only made few minor changes and have not added the special functions of the dual bot).
+The code is essentially the same as that from **Kingston Kuan** (I have only made few minor changes and have not added the special functions of the dual bot).

 ### If you're looking for a matching algorithm to quickly match players for Angels & Mortals
 Please see my other Python repository here:\